MatrixEditor/caterpillar/_sources/tutorial/basics.rst.txt

 ~~~~~~

 When dealing with data that can be stored in memory and you intend to print out your
-unpacked object, the :class:`Memory` struct is recommended.
+unpacked object, the :class:`~caterpillar.fields.Memory` struct is recommended.

 >>> m = F(Memory(5)) # static size; dynamic size is allowed too
 >>> pack(bytes([i for i in range(5)], m))